LouisJULIEN/thunderbird_plugin_mail_to_event/scripts/gist_npm_package_thunderbird_plugin.md

 After shipping the first version, I realised my code wasn't so great when it came to dates.
 It steamed both from JavaScript management of dates and the difficulty to parse possible dates.
 It's possible to handle this without any packages but way suboptimal.
 It turned out that two packages were solving those issues: [extract-date](https://www.npmjs.com/package/extract-date) and [extract-time](https://www.npmjs.com/package/extract-time).

 Those two packages had to be modified to fit exactly my needs.
 I forked them.
 It turned out they had transitive dependencies.
-Copy/pasting the package code to my repo wasn't possible as the dependencies hole was going too far and most dependencies were relevant.
+Copy/pasting the package code to my repo wasn't possible as the dependencies rabbit hole was going too far and most dependencies were relevant.
 Also, they were quite old (5 years since the last commit) and still relying on Babel.

 ## Problem
 I encountered lots of difficulties when tried to integrate those packages into my Thunderbird Plugin.
 Lots of configuration were working when I was running my tests (with Chai) but not when I loaded my code as a Thunderbird plugin.